dimagi/mpact/docs/admin_guide.rst

 You will see that the sheet has three columns, "Days", "Message" and "Comment".

-"Days" is the interval, in days, from the creation of the chat group, at which the message will be sent. e.g. A value of "1" means that the message will be sent on the first day.
+"Days" is the interval after which the message will be sent, in days, from the chat group's "schedule start date".
+The schedule start date defaults to the date the chat group was created. e.g. If a chat group's schedule start date is 10 December, a "Days" value of "1" means that the message will be sent on 11 December.

 "Message" is the message that will be sent.